NFDI4BIOIMAGE/training/_sources/content_types/documentation.md

 Fractal is a framework to process high-content imaging data at scale and prepare it for interactive visualization.

-Tags: workflow engine, python
+Tags: Workflow Engine, Python

-Content type: documentation
+Content type: Documentation

 [https://fractal-analytics-platform.github.io/](https://fractal-analytics-platform.github.io/)